bradleyap/Watson-news-sample-room-java/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;6.
 Call the 'extract' method

-Once you've made the call to the 'extractURLsAndTitles' method you take the string that is returned, already formatted in Markdown, and passit back to the room visitor in a message.
+Once you've made the call to the 'extractURLsAndTitles' method you take the string that is returned, already formatted in Markdown, and pass it back to the room visitor in a message.

 ```
 msg = extractURLsAndTitles(is);